Would you like to dine like a wizard at the Three Broomsticks in The Wizarding World of Harry Potter at Universal?

 Ready to plan your theme park trip?
 Watch the best vacation planning tips on YouTube.
 Get started here!

-This is what makes the Three Broomsticks at Universal Studios so special.
-The detail and artistry of the building is jaw-droppingly astounding.
+This is what makes the Three Broomsticks at Universal Orlando so special.
+The detail and artistry of the building is jaw-dropping.

 When the art director of the Harry Potter movies– Stuart Craig saw Universal’s version of the Three Broomsticks, he used the same plan for the sets!
 So yes, the Three Broomsticks in Universal is exactly the same as the one in the movie!